 In people with the most advanced stage of heart failure, a left ventricular assist device (LVAD) can be life-saving.
 Once implanted, this mechanical pump helps the heart’s weakened left ventricle, the major pumping chamber of the heart, pump blood throughout the body.
 The LVAD can be used either as a bridge-to-transplant, to help a patient survive until a donor heart is available; or as destination therapy.
-“LVADs have been around a long time but in recent years, the devices have improved — and we have gotten better at managing our patients who have them,” says Nader Moazami, MD, Surgical Director of the Cleveland Clinic Kaufman Center for Heart Failure, and Director of the Cardiac Transplantation and Ventricular Assist Device Therapy Program in the Sydell and Arnold Miller Family Heart & Vascular Institute.
+“LVADs have been around a long time but in recent years, the devices have improved — and we have gotten better at managing our patients who have them,” says Nader Moazami, MD, Surgical Director of the Cleveland Clinic Kaufman Center for Heart Failure, and Director of the Cardiac Transplantation and Ventricular Assist Device Therapy Program.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy